youngboy/engine-docs/source/setup-ruby.md

 The Engine proxy is a docker image that you will deploy and manage separate from your server.

-If you have a working [docker installation](https://docs.docker.com/engine/installation/), typing the following lines in your shell (variables replaced with the correct values for your environment) will run the Engine proxy:
+If you have a working [docker installation](https://docs.docker.com/engine/installation/), type the following lines in your shell (variables replaced with the correct values for your environment) to run the Engine proxy:
 ```
 engine_config_path=/path/to/engine.json
 proxy_frontend_port=3001